rcarmstrong/go-bamboo/README.md

 [![Build Status](https://travis-ci.org/rcarmstrong/go-bamboo.svg?branch=master)](https://travis-ci.org/rcarmstrong/go-bamboo) [![GoDoc](https://godoc.org/github.com/rcarmstrong/go-bamboo?status.svg)](https://godoc.org/github.com/rcarmstrong/go-bamboo)

 # Go-Bamboo
-## go-bamboo is a Go client library for accessing the Atlassian Bamboo CI API v3.
+## Go client library for communicating with an Atlassian Bamboo CI Server API.

 go-github requires Go version 1.7 or greater.

-**As to not confuse the ideas of an API service and a service within the code used to communicate with that API service; the code uses the term resource to describe the API service.
-I.e. go-bamboo exposes multiple services to communicate with the API resources.**
+**Atlassian's Bamboo API documentation refers to endpoints as 'services'.
+This client library was modeled after go-github which also uses the term 'service' to describe an interface that implements all methods that interact with a certain endpoint group (the plan service implements plan related methods).
+As to not confuse the two, this documentation will refer to an API 'service' as a resource, i.e. go-bamboo exposes multiple services to communicate with the Bamboo API resources.**

 ## Table of Contents ##
 - [Usage](#usage)